auth0/docs/articles/multifactor-authentication/api/oob.md

 ---
 title: Associate an Out-of-Band
-description: Configure your application to allow users to self-associate out-of-band (OOB) authenticators.
+description: Configure your application so users can self-associate out-of-band (OOB) authenticators.
 ---

 # Associate an Out-of-Band Authenticator

-In this tutorial, you'll learn how to configure your application to allow users to self-associate out-of-band (OOB) authenticators.
+In this tutorial, you'll learn how to configure your application so users can self-associate out-of-band (OOB) authenticators.

 <%= include('./_before-you-start.md') %>